Skip to main content

 Check out the condensed, Cliff-Notes version of the manual in our new Pocket Guide.

-Free Resources!
+Free Resources

 The design manual and Pocket Guide are available digitally for free thanks to the generous investments and support from our sponsors.
 Moreover, after the virtual training in August 2020, all the introductory workshop modules are now available free here for self-paced learning.

-LT-PBR Resources FREE!
 LTPBR Learning Modules

-See here for Self-Paced Resources
+See here for free, self-paced resources

-Reading Riverscapes Field Trip
+Take a Virtual Reading Riverscapes Field Trip

 Training

-Register for Spring 2025 LTPBR Courses
+Register for Fall 2025 - Advanced LTPBR Courses